apache/spark-website/contributing.md

 to suggest a typo fix, but refactoring core scheduling logic requires much more understanding of Spark.
 Some changes require building up experience first (see above).

+It's worth reemphasizing that changes to the core of Spark, or to highly complex and important modules like SQL and Catalyst, are more difficult to make correctly.
+They will be subjected to more scrutiny, and held to a higher standard of review than changes to less critical code.

 <h3>MLlib-specific Contribution Guidelines</h3>

 While a rich set of algorithms is an important goal for MLLib, scaling the project requires